outsinre/outsinre.github.com/_posts/2014-11-04-jekyll-poole-lanyon-blog-building.md

     git checkout -- .

 Originally the sidebar "Download" and "Github Project" items does not work.
 I found that it is due to *site.github.repo* is not defined in *_config.yml*.
+The *site.github.repo* is used in *_include/sidebar.html*.

 Just add two lines in *_config.yml* as follows.
 Pay attention to the indent of the second line.

+{% highlight js %}
 github:
   repo:	https://github.com/outsinre/outsinre.github.com
+{% endhighlight %}

+Though the problem was solved, I don't need the two sidebar items.
+So I removed them from _config.yml.
+Correspondingly, the lines in *_include/sidebar.html* should also be removed.

 This is called **custom variable**.
 Solved!
 Futhermore, I removed the "Download" item since it is not necessary.